Skip to content

 Comments

-• The getArguments function retrieves the taxpayer's information (spouse, children, income).
-Here, this information is passed as arguments to the VBScript program.
+• The getArguments function retrieves the taxpayer's information (spouse, children, salary).
+Here, they are passed as arguments to the VBScript program.
 If this were to change—for example, if these arguments came from a graphical user interface—only the getArguments procedure would need to be rewritten, not the others.

 • The getArguments function can detect errors in the arguments.
 When this happens, one could have decided to stop the program’s execution within the getArguments function using a wscript.quit statement.
 This should never be done within a function or procedure.
 If a function or procedure detects an error, it must signal this in some way to the calling program.
 It is up to the calling program to decide whether to stop execution or not, not the procedure.
 In our example, the calling program might decide to ask the user to re-enter the incorrect data via the keyboard rather than stopping execution.